-We are committed to creating an equal and inclusive learning and working environment where we can celebrate our individual diversity and feel confident to challenge inequality.
-This calendar can be used to raise your own awareness of equality and inclusion and to help plan events and initiatives in an inclusive way.
+Kingston University is committed to creating an equal and inclusive learning environment where we can celebrate our individual diversity and feel confident to challenge inequality.
+This calendar features religious festivals, awareness days and key equality, diversity and inclusion campaigns.
+Use the calendar to help plan events and initiatives in an inclusive way.

 'Whoever you are, wherever you are from and whatever your world view, religion or faith, we believe you belong here and are part of our university community' – Faith and Spirituality at Kingston University.